Skip to main content

 tenantnameThe name of the tenant.

-entriesarray of JSON Object
+entriesarray of Object

-see metrics-entry JSON Object
+see metrics-entry

 A set of samples for this tenant.

-metrics-entry JSON Object
+The metrics-entry Object

 NameTypeDescription